mvysny/mvysny.github.io/_posts/2021-3-15-best-cheap-tablet-netflix.md

 However, Amazon Prime Video doesn't seem to play the video in FullHD and says that the Best streaming quality consumes 0,46GB/hr which is definitely not FullHD (on my phone the Best quality is described as consuming 1,82GB/hr and that's definitely a FullHD quality).

+EDIT2: After half a year of usage, I've found out that the Lenovo Tab P11 tablet is utter crap.
+After just two days of being switched on (or after couple of switching between two users), the tablet develops horrible lags and freezes.
+Youtube video playback will freeze randomly, but also keyboard input will freeze randomly, causing it to skip or long-press keys, rendering any text input almost impossible.
+Just get the cheapest iPad - much better OS than Android, regularly upgraded, and much better user experience.